Wolverine971/9takes/src/blog/enneagram/enneagram-types-in-relationships.md

 ## Overview of Enneagram types in a relationship

+There are 9 different Enneagram personality types and below is a brief stereotypic overview.

 1. The Reformer - Perfectionist, responsible, and rational
 2. The Helper - Generous, caring, and people-pleasing
 3. The Achiever - Ambitious, adaptable, and driven